YECHUNAN/PcapngExtractLibrary/READEME.md

 Problem 3: How to deal with the difference in endianess?

 Problem 3 solution: by checking the order of the magic byte.
 We can tell whether the machine is big endian or small endian.

+Updated new features:
+      Add support for the legacy .pcapng format.
+      Encapsulate the timestamp extract method inside the class method (in seconds and miliseconds)